-Detroit Lions' Safety Tracy Walker says his cousin Ahmaud Arbery 'did not deserve that'
+Detroit Lions' safety Tracy Walker says his cousin Ahmaud Arbery 'did not deserve that'

-(CNN)Detroit Lions' Safety Tracy Walker, cousin of Ahmaud Arbery, told ESPN that he has watched the video of his cousin's death over a hundred times and still can't make sense of it.
+(CNN)Detroit Lions' safety Tracy Walker, cousin of Ahmaud Arbery, told ESPN that he has watched the video of his cousin's death over a hundred times and still can't make sense of it.

 "He did not deserve that.
 And, you know God has a plan for everybody, man, but you know, it's tough," Walker said to ESPN.